senyor/peerio-desktop/README.md

 ## SDK

-The Icebear SDK lives in here: https://github.com/PeerioTechnologies/peerio-icebear.
+The Icebear SDK (aka the crypto and other guts) lives here: https://github.com/PeerioTechnologies/peerio-icebear.

 ## Development